AUT Undergraduate Scholarships

 AUT Undergraduate Scholarships are available to high achieving full-time students undertaking undergraduate degree programmes of study at AUT who are entering the second or third year of their undergraduate degree.
 Students undertaking a four year undergraduate degree programme may apply for support for their fourth year.

-Applicants must be studying at AUT at the time of application.
+Applicants must be studying at AUT and be completing their second, fourth or sixth semester of study at the time of application.

 Applicants should normally either: